-It is our intent to ensure that if it is necessary to use a communication device that it is done in a manner that is safe to the worker, co-worker and the public.
-With this intent in mind, the following guidelines shall be adhered to at all times.
+It is our intent to ensure that if this is necessary that it is done in a manner that is safe to the worker, co-worker and the public.
+With this intent in mind, the following guidelines shall be adhered to while operating a vehicle of any type.

 - a.
-With the exception of a two-way radio, never use a communication device in the center of activity, go someplace safe like a vehicle, office or an area where there is no activity. - b.
-With the exception of a two-way radio, never use a communication device while guiding a vehicle or lifting equipment. - c.
-Keep your conversation short. - d.
-The use of company issued communication devices will be used for business purposes only, unless in the case of an emergency. - e.
-When using communication devices, employees will act accordingly and be aware of the people around them and refrain from shouting, using vulgar language, etc. - f.
-Company communication devices will not be used to make illegal transactions, threats or harassing phone calls, texts or emails. - g.
-The communication device policy shall be read, understood and signed by all employees prior to performing job functions.
+Never answer a call or respond to a text while backing up a vehicle or performing any vehicle maneuver that requires your full attention, stop or wait until you have completed your maneuver; - b.
+Never conduct a phone conversation or respond to a text in the center of the activity, go someplace safe like a vehicle, office or an area where there is no activity to answer your phone or text; - c.
+Never guide vehicles or lifting equipment while speaking on a phone or texting; - d.
+Never talk on a phone or text during transferring of material i.e. aggregate, sub-grade and asphalt loading; - e.
+Do not use your communication device in heavy traffic or inclement weather; - f.
+Keep your conversations short; - g.
+Calls or texts made on a Company provided communication device shall be for business purposes only, unless in emergency; - h.
+When using communication device employees will act accordingly and be aware of the people around them and refrain from shouting, vulgar language etc.; - i.
+Company communication devices will not be used to make illegal transactions, threats or harassing telephone calls or texts; - j.
+While in transit, personal phones shall not be used, unless a hands free device is used. - k.
+The Communication Device Policy shall be read, understood and signed by all employees prior to performing job functions.